poyebanji/cm_project/README.md

 Smart Brain App - the instructor only show how to detect one face in a picture, I extended the app to detect all faces in a picture.

-Artizia - So many selling app out ther, we wanted to create an app exclusively for artist to show case their products and find home for their items.
+Artizia - So many selling app out there, we wanted to create an app exclusively for artist to show case their products and find home for their items.

 Since I started my programing journey, I see web pages differently these question pops up.

- is static or dynamic?
+ is the site static or dynamic?

- what is the engine behind - JavaScripts, react, angular?
+ what is the engine behind site - JavaScripts, react, angular ...?

  does it have server and database?